Sheree Atcheson: Advocacy

 Atcheson was involved with establishing United Kingdom expansion of Women Who Code.
 Since launching in 2013, Atcheson has taken their membership to over 8,000 members, over 1,000 of which belong to the Belfast branch.
 She serves as their Global Ambassador.
+Women Who Code ceased trading in 2024.

 Atcheson established "I am Lanka", a project set up to champion role models from Sri Lanka.
 "I am Lanka" began when Atcheson was searching for her birth mother, receiving thousands of messages from Sri Lankan people revealing that she had inspired them to share their stories.
 She delivered a keynote lecture at the 2018 InspireFest.

 Awards and honours

 Atcheson was selected by Computer Weekly as one of the Most Influential Women in UK tech.
 She was selected by WeAreTheCity as one of the United Kingdom's Rising Stars.
 In 2019 she was awarded Queen's University Belfast Graduate of the Year. and was listed as one of the Financial Times Top 100 BAME Leaders influencing the Tech sector.
 Whilst at Deloitte, she won the Women in Tech Employer of the Year Award in the Women in Tech Employer Awards 2019.